Business Post: Examinership (2013)

-Paul Cooke and Key Capital Ownership (2013–2018)
+Paul Cooke and Key Capital ownership (2013–2018)

 On 8 June 2013, it emerged that Key Capital, Paul Cooke and staff (6% equity for staff) had acquired The Sunday Business Post.
 Examinership ended on 19 June 2013.
-The new owners of the SBP, Brindisi Ltd, took out a €350,000 loan to part-fund the purchase.
+The new owners of The Sunday Business Post, Brindisi Ltd, took out a €350,000 loan to part-fund the purchase.
 Several staff left the paper, including former chief executive Fiachra O'Riordan, former senior assistant editor Kieron Wood and former deputy chief sub-editor Garvan Grant.
 In the trading year for 2014, Post Publications Limited made a pre-tax loss of €628,000.
 Post Publications Limited paid €409,374 for redundancy payments and a new premises.
 Shareholders had pumped an additional €300,000 into the company; staff numbers had reduced again.
 Post Publications employed an average of 61 people in the year to the end of June 2014.
 Both circulation and advertising revenue remain "under pressure", the directors noted.
 In July 2014, Post Publications Ltd., the publisher of the paper, announced that Cliff Taylor would leave the paper after ten years as editor.
 Pat Leahy, the paper's deputy editor and political editor, was the paper's acting editor until Ian Kehoe was made editor.
 On 13 July 2016, it was announced that Paul Cooke had sold his stake to Key Capital.
 Cooke also resigned as managing director.
-The SBP became legally owned by Sunrise Media, and the main shareholder in Sunrise Media is Conor Killeen's Key Capital.
+The Sunday Business Post became legally owned by Sunrise Media, and the main shareholder in Sunrise Media is Conor Killeen's Key Capital.